thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

 Requirements:

-- Can call (at least some) Swift methods from Objective-C.
+- Can call (at least some) Codira methods from Objective-C.

 Intermediate Framework Writer
 -----------------------------

-I have an existing Objective-C framework that I want to move to Swift.
+I have an existing Objective-C framework that I want to move to Codira.

 Requirements:

-- Can subclass Objective-C classes in Swift.
+- Can subclass Objective-C classes in Codira.
-- Can call (at least some) Swift methods from Objective-C.
+- Can call (at least some) Codira methods from Objective-C.

 Decisions:

-- Should I expose Swift entry points as API?
+- Should I expose Codira entry points as API?
-- If so, should they be essentially the same as the Objective-C entry points, or should I have a very different interface that's more suited for Swift (and easily could be "better")?
+- If so, should they be essentially the same as the Objective-C entry points, or should I have a very different interface that's more suited for Codira (and easily could be "better")?